 Global Follow-Up Register

 The Global Follow-Up Register is a list of risks, issues, change requests, improvement plans, and lessons learned that impact multiple programs or projects.
-To make sure there won’t be mistakes, such items should not be repeated in the local registers of programs and projects, but rather, their managers should use the global register alongside their local register.
+To make sure there won’t be mistakes, such items should not be repeated in the local registers of programs and projects, but rather, their managers should use the global register alongside their local registers.
+All programs and projects in the portfolio must have such local registers.

 Each item in the Global Follow-Up Register should have a custodian.
 Each custodian should be one of the portfolio board members or program or project managers.